OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/active-directory/active-directory-licensing-ps-examples.md

 }
 ```

-<span data-ttu-id="e100c-140">Ce script exécute ces fonctions sur chaque utilisateur dans le locataire, à l’aide de l’ID de référence SKU en tant qu’entrée : dans cet exemple, nous nous intéressons à la licence pour *Enterprise Mobility + Security*, qui, dans notre locataire, est représentée par l’ID *contoso:EMS*:</span><span class="sxs-lookup"><span data-stu-id="e100c-140">This script executes those functions on each user in the tenant, using the SKU ID as input - in this example we are interested in the license for *Enterprise Mobility + Security*, which in our tenant is represented with ID *contoso:EMS*:</span></span>
+<span data-ttu-id="2f641-140">Ce script s’exécute ces fonctions sur chaque utilisateur de client hello, en tant qu’entrée à l’aide de hello ID de référence (SKU) : dans cet exemple nous intéresse licence hello pour *Enterprise Mobility + Security*, ce qui, dans notre client est représenté avec l’ID *contoso:EMS*:</span><span class="sxs-lookup"><span data-stu-id="2f641-140">This script executes those functions on each user in hello tenant, using hello SKU ID as input - in this example we are interested in hello license for *Enterprise Mobility + Security*, which in our tenant is represented with ID *contoso:EMS*:</span></span>
 ```
-#the license SKU we are interested in. use Msol-GetAccountSku to see a list of all identifiers in your tenant
+#hello license SKU we are interested in. use Msol-GetAccountSku toosee a list of all identifiers in your tenant
 $skuId = "contoso:EMS"

-#find all users that have the SKU license assigned
+#find all users that have hello SKU license assigned
 Get-MsolUser -All | where {$_.isLicensed -eq $true -and $_.Licenses.AccountSKUID -eq $skuId} | select `
     ObjectId, `
     @{Name="SkuId";Expression={$skuId}}, `